hafeezk94/jhipster-registry/README.md

 This is the [JHipster](https://www.jhipster.tech/) registry service, based on [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/), [Eureka](https://github.com/Netflix/eureka) and [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/).

+The JHipster Registry has three main purposes:

+It is a an Eureka server, that serves as a discovery server for applications.
+This is how JHipster handles routing, load balancing and scalability for all applications.
+It is a Spring Cloud Config server, that provide runtime configuration to all applications.
+It is an administration server, with dashboards to monitor and manage applications.

 Full documentation is available on the [JHipster documentation for microservices](https://www.jhipster.tech/microservices-architecture).

 ## Build and Run